bring/hedwig/src/shared/components/wysiwyg/Wysiwyg.md

-## Wysiwyg
+{navigation}

-This component is used to wrap "rich text" regions, typically for article pages that are populated from a CMS.
+> This component is used to wrap "rich text" regions, typically for article pages that are populated from a CMS.

-It will apply the correct margins/paddings and vertical rythm for headlines, paragraphs and images.
+> It will apply the correct margins/paddings and vertical rythm for headlines, paragraphs and images.

 ### Example